HildaNoueihed/github-final-project/README.md

 ## Credis

-Developed as part of the IBM Skills Network curriculum.
+Developed as part of the IBM Full Stack Software Developer curriculum.
 Thanks to IBM for providing course content and support.